How Gut Health and Food Allergies Intertwine

 Creating a Food Allergy Plan to Keep Your Child Safe

 When your kid has a food allergy, ensuring they stay well-nourished and safe is priority number one.
-With these tips, you can create a food allergy plan that'll inform your child and their caregivers on how to prevent a reaction and what to do in the instance of one.
+With these tips, you can create a food allergy plan that will inform your child and their caregivers on how to prevent a reaction and what to do in the instance of one.

 Know the signs and symptoms of allergies.
 Very young children may not be able to explain that they're experiencing an allergic reaction.
 Anyone caring for your child should be on the lookout for nonverbal cues, such as: